seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 That sore to ride before him to the field.

 **PARIS**
-‘Tis Troilus’ fault: come, come, to field with him.
+'Tis Troilus' fault: come, come, to field with him.

 **DEIPHOBUS**
 Let us make ready straight.

 **AENEAS**
-Yea, with a bridegroom’s fresh alacrity,
+Yea, with a bridegroom's fresh alacrity,
-Let us address to tend on Hector’s heels:
+Let us address to tend on Hector's heels:
 The glory of our Troy doth this day lie
 On his fair worth and single chivalry.